Healthy Minds Study: Faculty and Staff FAQ

 • There is no personally identifiable information associated with survey responses.

-• If you want to enter the incentives drawing, we ask that you provide your first name and email address in a separate Qualtrics survey.
-That way, if you win, your school coordinator can contact you.
+• If you want to enter the incentives drawing, we ask that you provide your first name and/or email address.

 We invite faculty and staff at your institution to participate in this voluntary study.
 We welcome a diverse perspective!

-Try copying and pasting your link into a new window of your current web-browser or use a different web-browser altogether.
-If this still is giving you trouble, please email hms-coordination@umich.edu.
+Please try copying and pasting your link into a new window of your current web-browser or use a different web-browser altogether.
+If this still is giving you trouble, please email [email protected].

-If you entered the survey through a single, broadly advertised URL, you will need to provide your first name and email address to enter the drawings.
-That is done by clicking on a link in the survey, where instructed.
+If you entered the survey through a single, broadly advertised URL, you will need to provide your first name and/or email address to enter the drawings.
+That is done by clicking on a link in the survey.
 That link leads to a separate webpage that exists solely to gather contact information for the purpose of awarding prizes.

 Here are a few paths to take: